Rock music in Finland: Heavy metal

 Like much of Scandinavia (or, more accurately Fennoscandia), Finland's main contribution to modern popular music may be heavy metal and related fields.
-Early 80s Finnish hard rock and heavy metal bands of note include Riff Raff, Oz, and Zero Nine while Stratovarius and thrashers Stone would first emerge in the late 80s.
-Since then the Finnish scene has given rise to bands like Children of Bodom, Amorphis, Nightwish, Apocalyptica, Impaled Nazarene, Beherit, Archgoat, Waltari, Entwine, The 69 Eyes, Sinergy, Sentenced, Sonata Arctica, Am I Blood, Ensiferum, Turisas, Moonsorrow, Korpiklaani, Finntroll, Wintersun, Battlelore, Machine Men, Mannhai, To/Die/For, Turisas, Battle Beast, Beast in Black and Teräsbetoni.
+Early 80s Finnish hard rock and heavy metal bands of note include Riff Raff, Oz, and Zero Nine while Tarot, Stratovarius and thrashers Stone would first emerge in the late 80s.
+Since then the Finnish scene has given rise to bands like Children of Bodom, Amorphis, Nightwish, Apocalyptica, Impaled Nazarene, Beherit, Archgoat, Waltari, Entwine, The 69 Eyes, Sinergy, Sentenced, Sonata Arctica, Am I Blood, Ensiferum, Turisas, Moonsorrow, Korpiklaani, Finntroll, Wintersun, Battlelore, Machine Men, Mannhai, To/Die/For, Battle Beast, Falchion, Beast in Black and Teräsbetoni.

 A popular Finnish band abroad is HIM whose music has been labeled "love metal".
 HIM and The Rasmus topped album charts in several European countries with their most popular albums.
 HIM got also a gold record in the USA in 2006.
 The international success of HIM and The Rasmus during the current decade is wider than any Finnish group has gotten before.

 Finland were also the winners of the 2006 Eurovision Song Contest, with the first heavy metal band to enter the competition, Lordi.
 Lordi won with their Hard Rock Hallelujah composition, sporting elaborate costumes.
 Since then, they have found success across Europe and limited publicity outside of the continent.
 Lordi have also competed in Kuorosota, the Finnish version of Clash of the Choirs.

 Throughout the Finland and Scandinavian countries there has been an uprising of 80s era "glam metal" bands heavily influenced by bands like Mötley Crüe and Guns N' Roses with a modern twist like Reckless Love, Santa Cruz, Crashdïet and Hardcore Superstar.